Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/overview-of-sdk.md

   features needed by the SDK.
 Types in this assembly are subject to change and are not meant for general public consumption.
 If you wish to use the newest features of .NET, you should target the .NET implementation that contains those features directly.
-- **Yubico.NativeShims** is an internal un-managed library that provides a stable Application Binary Interface (ABI) to the P/Invoke Foreign Function Interface (FFI) in Yubico.Core.
+- **Yubico.NativeShims** is an internal unmanaged library that provides a stable Application Binary Interface (ABI) to the P/Invoke Foreign Function Interface (FFI) in Yubico.Core.

 All components of the SDK are built to the .NET Standard 2.0 specification.
 This means that either